leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

       Uses a mathematically complex solver which offers the best results and has full support for overlapping geometry;
       however, this solver is much slower than the *Fast Solver*.

+      Self
+         Correctly calculates cases when one or both operands have self-intersections, this involves more calculations making it slower.